Houstin0/project-Link-Loop/README.md

 # project-Link-Loop

 ## Description
-Link loop is a web application designed to connect users to other users.It aims to provide a platform where users can connect,message,share moments, and explore a world of visual stories.
+Link loop is a social media web application designed to connect users to other users.It aims to provide a platform where users can connect,message,share moments, and explore a world of visual stories.

 The app has been deployed,to visit it follow the link https://link-loop.onrender.com.